 The sewerage was to be pumped from there to a treatment plant site at Carrigrenan at Little Island with an outfall pipeline at Marino Point.

-As the County of Cork Agricultural Society developed its new home in the Cork Park Racecourse, it was dependent on the success of its shows and the subscriptions and voluntary contributions of its members.
-In 1908 the name of the Cork Agricultural Society was changed to the Munster Agricultural Society.
+As the County of Cork Agricultural Society developed its new home in the Cork Park Race Course, it was dependent on the success of its shows and the subscriptions and voluntary contributions of its members.
+To make the society more regional in stature, in 1908 the name of the Cork Agricultural Society was changed to the Munster Agricultural Society.

-A visit to the annual Cork Summer Show was an annual ritual for many Corkonians. .
-It was so important that a lot of the offices would close down for the Wednesday afternoon so the people could go to the show – it was like a public holiday.
+A visit to the annual Cork Summer Show was an annual ritual for many Corkonians.
+It was so important that many of the city offices would close down for the afternoons of the show so that people could go to the show – it was like a public holiday.
 It was a sort of social outing where people would come year after year to meet up.

 The Council’s compulsory purchase order indirectly sped up a future plan for the society.
 In July 2009, for the first time in its history, the Cork Summer Show was held outside the city.
 A 60-acre site, just off the Ballincollig Bypass, became the new home for the Munster Agricultural Society’s two-day show.
 This became the new chapter in the proud history of the Munster Agricultural Society.